Chicago Theft Crime Lawyer

 Get 20+ Years of Experience in Your Corner

 Have you been arrested in the state of Illinois for a theft crime?
 It is your right to retain legal representation and hire an attorney to fight vigorously in your defense.
 When your future is at stake, you must act quickly.
-It is imperative that you retain our Chicago criminal defense lawyer at the Law Office of Steven Fine who knows the justice system and can use that to your advantage.
+It is imperative that you retain our defense lawyer at the Law Office of Steven Fine who knows the justice system and can use that to your advantage.

 Why Choose the Law Office of Steven Fine?